School of Humanities and Sciences

 Justin teaches courses and advises students on topics in Hellenistic, Roman, and late antique archaeology, economies and interaction, port networks, ceramic production and exchange, and Greco-Roman architecture and engineering.
 The Maritime Archaeology Lab at the Archaeology Center serves as a fieldwork base and resource for digital modeling (structured light scanning, laser scanning, photogrammetry, GIS, network analysis) and pottery analysis (petrography, pXRF, computational morphological analysis).

-Anthony E. and Isabelle Raubitschek Professor in Classics
+Anthony E. and Isabelle Raubitschek Professor of Classics

 BioI have taught for 19 years at Stanford; previously, I taught 18 years at Princeton.
 I am working on several books, concerning Homeric religion; Aristophanes; and comparative epic poetry.